valhuber/ApiLogicServer/api_logic_server_cli/project_prototype_nw/nw_readme.md

    * The app should start, and VS Code will suggest opening a Browser (the _preview_ browser is shown below).
 Do so, and you should see the Home screen in your Browser.
 4. Explore the app: multi-page, multi-table, automatic joins
    * Navigate to `Customer`
+     * Depending on your screen size, you may need to hit the "hamburger menu" (top left) to see the left menu
    * Click the Customer row  to see Customer Details
    * Click the `OrderList` tab at the bottom right
    * Click the first Order row
    * Click the `OrderDetailList` tab at the bottom right
-6. (Close the app, but leave the server running)
+6. (Close the app (browser), but leave the server running)

 <figure><img src="https://github.com/valhuber/ApiLogicServer/blob/main/images/ui-admin/run-admin-app.png?raw=true"></figure>

 &nbsp;&nbsp;&nbsp;

-  > **Key Take-away:** instant multi-page / multi-table admin apps, suitable for back office and instant agile collaboration.
+  > **Key Take-away:** instant multi-page / multi-table admin apps, suitable for **back office, and instant agile collaboration.**

 &nbsp;